crimeacs/ground-coupling/README.md

 *Ways of displaying the data:*
 - [x] Record sections (r-t-plots with distance r from source), including IS (infrasound) channels with a different color, for each source type (explosion, rocket, hammer blow, stepping)
 - [x] Spectrograms of collocated vertical S (seismic) and IS channels, to distinguish the different wave types, for each source type
-- [ ] Can one distinguish the different sources types visually?
+- [x] Can one distinguish the different sources types visually? - *Yes*
 - [ ] Can one distinguish P, S, and other phases?
 How does the infrasound appear on the S-traces?
 - [ ] Could one identify the IS from S-traces alone?
 - [x] Can one see the Doppler effect in the rocket spectrograms?